 VMX non-root operation and VMX transitions are controlled by a data structure called a virtual-machine control structure (VMCS).
 Access to the VMCS is managed through a component of processor state called the VMCS pointer (one per logical processor).
 The value of the VMCS pointer is the 64-bit address of the VMCS.
 The VMCS pointer is read and written using the instructions VMPTRST and VMPTRLD.
 The VMM configures a VMCS using the VMREAD, VMWRITE, and VMCLEAR instructions.
 A VMM could use a different VMCS for each virtual machine that it supports.
 For a virtual machine with multiple logical processors (virtual processors), the VMM could use a different VMCS for each virtual processor.

-Multi-queue network adapters exist which support multiple VMs at the hardware level, having separate packet queues associated to the different hosted VMs (by means of the IP addresses of the VMs).
+Multi-queue network adapters that support multiple VMs at the hardware level, having separate packet queues associated with the different hosted VMs (by means of the IP addresses of the VMs).

 Virtual Machine Monitor (Hypervisor)